 - day-to-day implementation and monitoring of policy and plans, including accident and incident investigation, reporting and analysis

 - reviewing performance and auditing the whole safety and health management system.

 To do this properly, safety and health advisers should:

-- be properly trained by reputable organisations or be individuals who are suitably qualified; membership of recognised professional safety and health bodies or qualification to at least Diploma level in a recognised third-level safety and health course may offer routes for demonstrating competence
+- be properly trained by reputable organisations or be individuals who are suitably qualified; having membership of recognised professional safety and health bodies such as IOSH or BOHS and having a qualification to at least Diploma level in a recognised third-level safety and health course will offer routes for demonstrating competence

 - maintain adequate information systems on topics including safety and health law, safety and health management and technical advances